Quarterly Update and Annual Report:

-This update includes registrations, inspections and amnesty statistics for the period of
+Quarterly updates include registrations, inspections and amnesty statistics for the noted period:

-The next update will be posted on January 2017.
+- The next update will be posted January 2017.

 Fundamental Purpose of Program:

 - Provide for safe, livable and aesthetically pleasing neighborhoods